-After a long winter, the buds of spring are a happy sight.
-New produce is appearing at farmers markets, grocery stores, and even our own backyards, promising many fresh and delicious meals to come.
-I’m sure you’d agree: spring is the perfect time to gather greens and prepare simple, nourishing salads.
+After a long winter, the buds of spring are a happy sight!
+New produce appearing at farmers markets, grocery stores, and our own backyards promises the many fresh, delicious meals to come.

 It’s surprising how many varieties of spring salad there actually are!
 Today, let’s look at a few different ways to incorporate spring produce into salads.